 Our products are designed to:

-Stabilize the upper body, waist, pelvis, or all three to address mobility difficulties that can occur with a loss of balance, or a loss of control of posture or alignment.
-In many cases, a rehabilitation program including BalanceWear® has improved patients’ mobility, confidence, and independence.
+Stabilize the upper body, waist, and pelvis to address mobility difficulties that can occur with a loss of balance, a loss of control of posture or alignment.
+In many cases, rehabilitation programs including BalanceWear® have improved patients’ mobility, confidence, and independence more quickly than other treatments.
+See our research posters.

-An individual patient’s unique directional instability requires a unique pattern of weights to be placed on the torso, so the BalanceWear® Assessment Vest was developed to enable clinicians to customize a BalanceWear® orthotic for each patient depending on their specific postural control and stability requirements.
+An individual patient’s unique directional instability requires a unique pattern of weights to be placed on the torso.
+The BalanceWear® Assessment Kit was developed to enable clinicians to trial BalanceWear with their clients prior to ordering a customized BalanceWear® orthotic.
+Each client is unique and requires specific weighting depending on their specific postural control and stability requirements.

-After years of research and development, Motion Therapeutics, Inc. was formed to address patients’ mobility and stability problems by training licensed physical or occupational therapists in the use of our BBTW method for evaluating their patient’s needs and to custom-fit each patient’s BalanceWear® orthotic.
+Following extensive clinical research, Motion Therapeutics, Inc. was founded to address patients’ mobility and stability problems by training physical and occupational therapists in the use of our BBTW method for evaluating their patient’s needs and to custom-fit each patient’s BalanceWear® orthotic.

 What is Balance-Based Torso-Weighting?

-Balance-Based Torso-Weighting is a patented evaluation system that results in a custom weighted patient garment.
-A therapist assesses an individual’s balance to find problem areas in accordance with the BBTW Assessment Method.
-Once the balance dysfunction is identified, small non-obtrusive weights are strategically placed on the torso (trunk) to “counter-balance” the patient’s directional instability and thereby stabilize the torso and address balance-related mobility difficulties.
+Balance-Based Torso-Weighting is a patented evaluation system that results in a custom weighted garment.
+A therapist assesses an individual’s balance in twelve parameters of anterior, lateral, posterior and rotation to determine problem areas in accordance with the BBTW Assessment Method.
+Once the balance dysfunction is identified, small non-obtrusive weights are strategically placed on the torso (trunk) to provide sensory input to enhance stability to the patient’s directional instability and thereby stabilize the torso and address balance-related mobility difficulties.
 Patients frequently report improvement in their balance, mobility, and confidence during their first visit.